bibanon/bibanon/BASC-Anthology.md

 ## Internet History

 * [Gawker - Finding Goatse: The Mystery Man Behind the Most Disturbing Internet Meme in History](http://gawker.com/finding-goatse-the-mystery-man-behind-the-most-disturb-5899787) - Who is this man, whose ass has conquered the internet?
+* [Wi-Fi Planet - The Open Source WRT54G Story](http://www.wi-fiplanet.com/tutorials/article.php/3562391) - Nowadays, every single $60 Wi-Fi router worth it's salt runs some form of embedded Linux, and most of them can be modified to provide amazing new features once restricted to $600 corporate routers.
+But how did that happen?
+It began when Linksys was forced to open-source the firmware of the WRT54G Router family: and the most beloved router of all time, and an embedded codebase for the ages, was born.

 ### Back to the 1980s